 Tallinn International Horse Show 2019 tickets are available now!

-Tallinn International Horse Show will take place next autumn for the 17th time already.
+Tallinn International Horse Show will take place on October 4-6 for the 17th time already.
 The grand event of Estonian equestrian sport carries on traditions and has added two World Cup qualifiers to its program – in dressage and show jumping.
 In addition, we offer entertainment for both adults and children.
 There is also a merchandise area and children’s play area.

 Tallinn International Horse Show 2018